Modes

 Production mode🔗

-In the production mode (gustwind -b), the tool generates HTML at the ./build directory.
+In the production mode, the tool generates HTML at the ./build directory.
+The preferred local path is npm run build or gustwind-node --build, while npm run build:release generates the additional Pagefind search index intended for deployment.
 Compared to the development mode, anything development related is removed from the output.
-At the moment no other optimizations are performed.

 During tests against a large site with over 2000 pages, the build was completed in a few seconds and so far the performance seems promising although it can be still improved and not a lot of thought has been given to it.